spoonai

 For developers and fintech builders, the PRAGMA paper sends clear signals.

-First, domain-specific foundation models are here.
-General-purpose LLMs are powerful, but domains with unique data structures -- like finance -- may be better served by purpose-built models.
-PRAGMA proves the concept.
+First, domain-specific foundation models have arrived.
+General-purpose LLMs are powerful, but domains with unique event-sequence data — finance, healthcare EHR, telecom CDR, industrial IoT logs — may be better served by purpose-built models.
+Any domain with sequence-shaped event data is now a candidate.

 Second, data is the moat.
-Revolut can build this model because it has years of financial data from 25 million users.
+Revolut can build this model because it has years of data from 25 million users.
 No startup, no research lab can replicate that dataset.
-The real competitive advantage isn't model architecture -- it's data.
+The real competitive advantage isn't the architecture — it's the corpus.
+That's why even a fully-published paper is nearly impossible to reproduce outside a handful of institutions.

 References